micaela-matta/jekyll-now/pages/resume.md

 ### More Information

-a downloadable pdf version of my Resume is available here.
+a downloadable pdf version of my Resume will be available here.

 ###